Telephone calls from my friend, Arnie, fall into a category I term E-calls.

 "Does this story have an ending?"
 I asked.
 "Because you're getting to be more and more of a chauffeur.
 You're driving me crazy!"

 "Relax, I'm just getting to the good part.
 After asking me to run all those tests, it turns out that she doesn't have any money.
 The bill is a hundred and ninety dollars and she hands me a Pavarotti, a tenor (tenner).
 But, I didn't let it bother me.
 Nobody is going to call me Ernest and Julio.
 I don't wine (whine) when things don't go my way.
 After all, that's why they call me mushroom."

 "I get this one, Arnie," I said.
 "I'll bet they call you mushroom because you seem to be in the dark most of the time."

 "Wrong, Mike.
 Care to take another guess?" he asked.

 "Sure," I replied.
 "I don't know why I didn't think of this first.
-Mushroom would be a good name for you since you thrive
+Mushroom would be a good name for you since you thrive on manure."

 "Wrong again," he said.
 "The reason they call me mushroom is because I'm a fungi (fun guy)."